dashcommunity/proposal-dash-rpms/template.md

 ###### Description

-This is a request to fund the ongoing building, packaging, and delivery of Dash Core code for the premier family of linux operating systems: Red Hat -- Fedora, CentOS and RHEL.
+This is a request to fund the ongoing process for building, packaging, and delivery of Dash Core code for the premier family of linux operating systems:
+Red Hat -- Fedora, CentOS and RHEL.
 I have been building packages for this line of operating systems for approximately 8 months now and will continue to do so, proposal accepted or not.
 This is a plea to help fund my efforts as I improve and expand the scope of what I am already doing.

 *...more detail...*